 The nature, structure, life and phenomena of the spiritual world.
 Consideration of the philosophical implications of the creation of that world and consideration of other beliefs about heaven and hell.
+Can be co-enrolled with Religion 315, with permission of instructor and program director.
 3 Credits.